SAhmed48/nodeJS/mongodb-modeling/readme.md

 1) How to create relationships between different tables?

-We have two data modeling approaches here same like SQL:
+We have two data modeling approaches here same as SQL:

 1) Normalization --- Using References -- CONSISTENCY